origovi/urinay/README.md

 # Urinay

 Urinay is a color-blind path+tracklimits algorithm developed for computing the centerline and track limits of the Formula Student driverless autocross track without the need of sensing the cones' color.
-It uses Delaunay triangulation and a heuristic-weighted tree search and only takes the cone positions and the car pose.
+It uses Delaunay triangulation and a heuristic-weighted limited-height tree search and only takes as input the cones and the car pose.
 Made for [BCN eMotorsport Formula Student team](https://bcnemotorsport.upc.edu) by me (Oriol Gorriz) entirely in C++ and to work with ROS.

 For a **color dependant / hybrid** version check out the branch **`color`**.